Decks & Porches

 - Improper fasteners or hangers being used

-- Beam or joist cantilevers in excess of maximums permitted in OBC
+- Beam or joist cantilevers in excess of maximums permitted in the Ontario Building Code

 - Footing depth insufficient

-- Foundation system installed does not match approved plans (ie: footing size changed)
+- Foundation system installed does not match the reviewed permit drawings (ie: footing size changed)

 Please DO NOT include any personal information on your Building Plans (e.g., the homeowner’s name or phone number).
 Building Plans submitted for Permit are subject to disclosure in accordance with the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA).